Falanan/HandsOn-from-basic-encoder_decoder-to-stable-diffusion/README.md

 As we can see from the picture, the noise gets progressively louder from left to right until you can't see what's in the picture at all.

 ## Denoise

-Actually, the denoising example here isn't very robust, it's just for presentation purposes.
-Because the Diffusion model predicts noise, the output is a completely noise-removed image.
-But for ease of understanding at this stage, I'm going to go straight to the noise we generated here and remove only a portion of the noise at each step.
-The rest of the noise is actually equivalent to us taking the denoised photo and adding noise based on the state of this STEP.
+The process of denoising is actually to completely predict the noise in the image and add a bias. here for the sake of demonstration, in the process of denoising, I will only remove a portion of the noise, so that a small portion of the noise remains inside the image.
+In this case, there is still a small amount of noise left in the image, which is equivalent to adding biased noise.

 ```
 def denoise(corrupted_x, amount, noise):
     """Reconstruct the original input `x` from the corrupted version"""